 What this has taught me is that, very simply, my body is sensitive to dairy and eggs.
 Really sensitive.
 Now, if I accidentally consume even the smallest amount of dairy or egg, my skin completely breaks out.
 While you may or may not have a sensitivity to dairy and/or eggs, there's a good chance that the food you're eating is contributing to your acne.
 Common food culprits include: dairy, eggs, gluten, sugar, and alcohol.
 The easiest way to find out is by eliminating them from your diet, one at a time.

-While eliminating dairy and eggs has had the most profound, positive impact on my acne, there really is no one solution.
+While eliminating eggs has had the most profound, positive impact on my acne, there really is no one solution.
 The following have played (and continue to play) a key role in supporting my skin as it heals.